-Who We Are: The Small Company Coalition (SCC) is an alliance of rural telecommunications and broadband providers formed to educate and empower small rural ILECs on methods to influence and eliminate harmful regulations and legislation.
+Who We Are: The Small Company Coalition (SCC) is an alliance of rural telecommunications companies formed to educate and empower small rural ILEC communications providers on methods to influence and eliminate harmful regulations and legislation.
 We endeavor to influence and revise regulations and legislation that would impede our ability to provide advanced telecommunications service to our communities.
 The SCC, which is an initiative led by small company executives, strives to ensure that the voice of small companies is heard by those who have a genuine interest in protecting and enhancing the communication service needs of rural Americans.

 The future of rural America lies in Broadband.
 Help us carry this message to the FCC.

 SCC/Alexicon Consultant, Vincent Weimer, interview on Rural TV, concerning the effect federal regulations have had on rural telecommunications and broadband providers.

 Small Telco Gets Front Page News, Media Awakens To Broadband Crisis.

 FCC must acknowledge that rural citizens need high speed Internet.